vectara/vectara-docs/www/docs/create_api_keys.md

 ## When to use an API key vs. OAuth

-The <Config v="names.product"/> platform supports both API Keys and OAuth to access our APIs.
-The following are our recommendations and best practices on when to use which based on your usage and environment needs:
+The <Config v="names.product"/> platform supports both API Keys and [OAuth](authentication.md) to access our APIs.
+The following are our recommendations and best practices on when to use which method based on your usage and environment needs:

 - API keys are great for getting started and prototyping with the <Config v="names.product"/> platform.
 Creating a key with both querying & indexing capabilities may facilitate this.
-- When creating an API key, if just the query functionality will suffice, provide just query access to the key to not risk additional exposure to your indexed data in corpora in the platform.
+- When creating an API key, if just the query functionality will suffice, provide just query access to the key to not risk additional exposure to your corpora in the platform.
 - If you must provide public client access in an unsecured environment and must use an API key, then you should limit the key to just the [query API](search-apis/search.md).
 - Don't use API keys to provide public client access to corpora with sensitive data.
 Configure [OAuth API authentication](authentication.md) instead to provide such access.
-  - The potential risk is that if an API key with querying & indexing access is in a client in an unsecure environment (e.g. a web page), an attacker could then use that key to index or delete information from the corpus.
+  - The potential risk is that if an API key with querying & indexing access is in a client in an unsecure environment (e.g. a web page), an attacker could then use that key to index or delete information from corpora.
 - In general, we recommend to use [OAuth API authentication](authentication.md) whenever possible.
 - Using API keys for private client access in secure environments should be OK but please adhere to your organization's security practices & standards.